Author Bio - Tricia D. Wagner

 ROCKFORD, Illinois, April 1, 2021

 “It wasn’t that the thought of leaning toward medicine wasn’t intriguing.
 It truly was.
 The stories that Caius and Justus came home with were mesmerizing.
 The idea of all that work was daunting, but even that wasn’t too off-putting.
-The truth was—all that suffering… and… death.
+But—all that suffering.
+And death.
 Swift couldn’t bear those dark places that Justus and Caius seemed to handle so effortlessly.
 If Justus forced him in, Swift would just end up disappointing him.”

 In the shadow of his three older brothers, Swift feels small, always trying to fit in and never quite succeeding.
 Finding the ancient treasure map in his book was a godsend.
 The meticulous map of navigation, ports, and coves would lead him to pirate’s riches… it would lead him to the Star of Atlantis.